Levi & Korsinsky Announces The Filing Of A Securities Class Action On Behalf Of Mongodb, Inc.(MDB) Shareholders

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-19, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in MongoDB, Inc. ("MongoDB" or the "Company") (NASDAQ: MDB) of a class action securities lawsuit.
+Korsinsky, LLP notifies investors in MongoDB, Inc. ("MongoDB" or the "Company") (NASDAQ: MDB ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of MongoDB investors who were adversely affected by alleged securities fraud between August 31, 2023 and May 30, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: